Motor glider: Sustainer motor gliders

 Sustainer motor gliders must be launched like an unpowered glider, but can climb slowly to extend a flight once the engine is deployed and started.
 They generally do not have an alternator or starter motor, so the engine is started by "wind-milling" the propeller in flight.
 The propeller may be a rigid 2-blade design, or may have more than two blades that fold at the hub when the engine is retracted.
-The propeller hub is usually attached directly to the crankshaft, but there is at least one example of a sustainer with a belt reduction drive, the DG-1000T.
+The propeller hub is usually attached directly to the crankshaft, but there is at least one example of a sustainer with a belt reduction drive, the DG Flugzeugbau DG-1000T.

 The smaller sustainer engines are usually not equipped with a throttle, but instead have a cable to open decompression valves in each cylinder to allow the engine to turn freely for starting.
 Sustainer engines are typically two-stroke two-cylinder air-cooled engines in the range of 18–30 hp (14–22 kW).
 They are lighter in weight, and simpler to operate than self-launching powerplants.